bcgov/NotifyBC/docs/docs/config/overview.md

 ## Dynamic Configurations

 Dynamic configs are managed using REST [configuration api](../api-config/).
+At the time of installing _NotifyBC_, no dynamic configs need to be setup.

 ::: tip Why Dynamic Configs?
 Dynamic configs are needed in cases such as